Aktion AB: Fate of perpetrators

 Before the war was over, Lasch faced German criminal charges.
 He was appointed governor of the newly created District of Galicia in August 1941, an area attached to the GG that had been part of the Ukrainian SSR before the war.
 A pawn in a power struggle between Frank and Himmler, he was relieved of that position and jailed in Kraków at the beginning of 1942 on embezzlement charges.
 Before Lasch could be tried, he was shot at the prison in Wrocław at Himmler's order.
 Whether this was by his own hand or a firing squad, and when, remains unclear.

-Some other perpetrators of AB, like many other prominent Nazis, took their own lives as the war ended.
+Some other perpetrators of AB took their own lives as the war ended.
 Krüger, having survived a 1943 assassination attempt in Kraków, went on to command Waffen-SS units in Yugoslavia, Finland, and finally Austria, where he killed himself in May 1945 as Germany surrendered.
-Globočnik was also in Austria at that time and was captured by British troops along with other wanted Nazis.
+Globočnik was also in Austria at that time and was captured by British troops along with other Nazis.
 He took a cyanide capsule and died before he could be questioned.
 Liphardt also took his own life in a Szczecin prison shortly after being returned to Poland.
 Zörner, removed as Lublin's district governor in 1943 and recalled to the Reich, is last known to have been serving with an army unit near Prague.
 He may have lived under an assumed name after that; his daughter's 1960 request to have him declared legally dead as of 21 December 1945 was granted.

 A few avoided trial entirely.
 Streckenbach, after declining a senior SS post in Austria in 1943, served in the Waffen-SS at his request until being taken prisoner by the Red Army, along with other survivors of Army Group Courland, in Latvia shortly after the end of the war.
 After his release in 1955, he returned to Hamburg and worked as a clerk.
 Charges against him for his activities as the city's Gestapo chief were dropped for insufficient evidence.
-In 1973 after documentation was found, he was charged again in the deaths of a million, but due to Streckenbach's failing health his trial was postponed the following year, and he died in 1977.
+In 1973, after documentation was found, he was charged again in the deaths of a million, but due to Streckenbach's failing health his trial was postponed until the following year, and he died in 1977.

 Katzmann disappeared at the end of the war.
 He returned to Germany under an assumed name, without contacting his wife and children.
 In 1957, dying in a Darmstadt hospital, he revealed his true identity to the chaplain.
 Also using a false name, Wächter made his way to Rome via ratline from Austria after the war.
 There he was sheltered in a Catholic college by pro-Nazi Austrian bishop Alois Hudal and lived for a time as a monk.
 In 1949, while preparing for a flight to South America, he was taken ill with a blood disease, and upon being taken to hospital where he died a few days later, revealed his identity.